jfriedson/file-encryptor/README.md

 # File Encryptor
-Encrypt and decrypt text and binary files along with the file extension.
+Encrypt and decrypt text and binary files.
+Hide the original file extension within the encrypted file.

 ## How to use
 install the cryptography 36.0.0 package from pip using `pip install cryptography`